 Email list building – an ongoing marketing activity

 Email list building is an activity that small businesses should be doing regularly.
 It is the critical first step in your inbound marketing strategy.
-Be sure to not just drive traffic to your website, but to get people to sign up.
+Be sure to not only drive traffic to your website, but to get people to sign up.
 Don’t waste time gaining traffic with no visible results.

 Having an email list built on people who are interested in what you have to offer and have given you permission to send them information is a valuable asset for your business, but your work is still not done.
 Now that you have started to build your email list, you need a plan to provide valuable information to them and keep your business top of mind.